krystal-framework/krystal.framework/src/Krystal/Widget/Bootstrap5/Carousel/README.md

 `caption`

+Optional parameter.
 Either string containing HTML for caption element or an array with `title` and `description` keys.
-Optional parameter.
+It might also contain `button` key with `href`, `text`, `class` keys for button link.

 `interval`